Serious childhood illnesses: what to do

 These breathing symptoms might be caused by conditions like a chest infection (pneumonia) or severe asthma.

-If your child is having a convulsion or seizure, their eyes might roll backwards.
+If your child is having a seizure, their eyes might roll backwards.
 They might be unresponsive, shake violently in all limbs for a short time, and have shallow or unusual breathing.

-At this age, a seizure is most likely a febrile convulsion.
-Febrile convulsions aren’t serious and sometimes happen when children have fevers.
-But occasionally febrile convulsions might also be signs of serious brain infections.
+At this age, a seizure is most likely a febrile seizure.
+Febrile seizures aren’t serious and sometimes happen when children have fevers.
+But occasionally seizures might be a sign of a serious brain infection.

 Rash (positive glass test)